quantis/activeRecord/README.markdown

     class User extends Model {
     }

-Paris takes care of creating instances of your model classes, and populating them with *data* from the database.
+Dakota takes care of creating instances of your model classes, and populating them with *data* from the database.
 You can then add *behaviour* to this class in the form of public methods which implement your application logic.
 This combination of data and behaviour is the essence of the [Active Record pattern](http://martinfowler.com/eaaCatalog/activeRecord.html).

 ### Database Tables ###

 Your `User` class should have a corresponding `user` table in your database to store its data.

-By default, Paris assumes your class names are in *CapWords* style, and your table names are in *lowercase_with_underscores* style.
+By default, Dakota assumes your class names are in *CapWords* style, and your table names are in *lowercase_with_underscores* style.
 It will convert between the two automatically.
-For example, if your class is called `CarTyre`, Paris will look for a table named `car_tyre`.
+For example, if your class is called `CarTyre`, Dakota will look for a table named `car_tyre`.

 To override this default behaviour, add a **public static** property to your class called `$_table`: